About Holistic Animal Care

-Amber joined us in March, 2014.
+Amber joined the practice in March, 2014.
 She has a background in customer service and veterinary medicine.
 Though she is new to holistic medicine she has a special aptitude for energy testing and now assists with all of our nutritional cases.
 Her cheerful attitude and eagerness to learn, make her a great team member.
-She is an artist (jewelry is her specialty) also enjoys cooking.
+She is an artist (jewelry is her specialty) and also enjoys cooking.